gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 }
 ```

-Besides the mentioned calls, the Kubernetes Service also calls `sts:GetCallerIdentity`, but this operation does not require any permissions.
+Besides the mentioned calls, Kubernetes Service also calls `sts:GetCallerIdentity`, but this operation does not require any permissions.

 ### UX

 #### Configuration

-The snippets bellow configure the Discovery Service to watch EKS resources with `tag:env=prod` in the `us-west-1` region and configures the Kubernetes Service to watch dynamic `kube_cluster` resources that include the label `env=prod
+The snippets bellow configure the Discovery Service to watch EKS resources with `tag:env=prod` in the `us-west-1` region and configures the Kubernetes Service to watch dynamic `kube_cluster` resources that include the label `env=prod`.

 ##### Discovery Service